microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/remote-ui.md

 As described above, this file must have the same name as the `RemoteUserControl` class.

-The XAML definition of the remote user control is normal WPF xaml describing a `DataTemplate`.
+The XAML definition of the *remote user control* is normal WPF xaml describing a `DataTemplate`.
 This XAML will be sent to Visual Studio and used to fill the tool window content.

-### Setting the XAML as embedded resource
+### Setting the XAML as an embedded resource

 Finally, let's open the `.csproj` file and make sure that the XAML file is treated as an embedded resource:
 ```xml